xitop/edzed/docs/simulation.rst

   Clear the circuit and create a new one.

-  The simulation will be aborted if it is running.
-The simulation tasks should be awaited to ensure a proper cleanup as explained :ref:`here <Stopping the simulation>`.
+  It is recommended to shut down the simulation first, because ``reset_circuit`` aborts a running simulation and in such case the simulation tasks should be awaited to ensure a proper cleanup as explained :ref:`in the previous section <Stopping the simulation>`.

   .. warning::